LogeshkumarRajkumar/file-uploader-service/Readme.md

 Steps to run the application:
-Sample steps to be followed for UNIX/Windows/Linux based machines.
+Same steps to be followed for UNIX/Windows/Linux based machines.

 1: Allow application to connect to AWS S3
 Option 1: